-2. To unfasten, push the release button and remove the tongue from the buckle.
+- 2. To unfasten, push the release button and remove the tongue from the buckle. - Front and rear seats

-The front outboard, rear outboard, and second and third row center safety restraints in the vehicle are combination lap and shoulder belts.
-The front center safety restraint (if equipped) is a manually-adjustable lap belt.
-All of the passenger lap and shoulder belts have two types of locking modes described below:
+All safety restraints in the vehicle are combination lap and shoulder belts.
+All of the passenger combination lap and shoulder belts have two types of locking modes described below: